Meloidogyne javanica: Morphological characteristics

 Because there are many plant hosts and variable symptoms, it is important when diagnosing Meloidogyne javanica to obtain a specimen of the nematode from symptomatic plant tissue.
 The most commonly utilized diagnostic techniques are the use of morphological characteristics of the nematode species (Cunha et al. 2018).
 Head shape and stylet morphology of males are useful characteristics in the identification of M. javanica.
 When specimens are placed in the lateral position, the distance between the dorsal esophageal gland orifice to the stylet base can be used to distinguish between species of Meloidogyne (Cunha et al. 2018).
-In the case of M. javanica, the distance between these two features is relatively short (2.0-3.0 um).
+In the case of M. javanica, the distance between these two features is relatively short (2.0–3.0 μm).
 Additionally, M. javanica can be diagnosed by looking at the perineal pattern of females.
 The shape of the perineal region, dorsal arch, dorsal striae, lateral lines and phasmids are all characteristics useful in identification.

 Biochemical

 Biochemical diagnostic methods are commonly used when diagnosing nematode diseases.
-One technique frequently utilized is isoenzyme phenotyping (Cunha et al. 2018).
+One frequently utilized technique is isoenzyme phenotyping (Cunha et al. 2018).
 Protein extract from M. javanica is applied to a gel electrophoresis to use as a reference phenotype.
 This analysis is based on the mobility of the enzymes in the extracted protein, which is diagnostic of different species of Meloidogyne (Cunha et al. 2018).